Sammakka Saralamma Jatara 2026 Dates, Timings & Complete Festival Schedule – Medaram

 Medaram Jatara 2026 Dates & Daily Schedule

-January 28, 2026 (Wednesday)
+January 28, 2026 (Wednesday) – Beginning of Maha Jatara

 • Sarakka (Saralamma)

-• Govindaraju (her son-in-law)
+• Govindaraju (son-in-law)

-• Pagididda Raju (her husband)
+• Pagididda Raju (husband of Sammakka)

-January 29, 2026 (Thursday)
+January 29, 2026 (Thursday) – Arrival of Sammakka

-This is the most auspicious day.
+This is considered the most sacred and spiritually powerful day.

 • Gun salutes

-• Tribal rituals
+• Tribal ritual chants

-• Torch processions
+• Torchlight processions

-• Traditional drums and torches
+• Traditional drums and music

-January 30, 2026 (Friday)
+January 30, 2026 (Friday) – Main Offering Day

 • Coconuts